-You should review carefully the sections entitled "Material U.S. Federal Income Tax Consequences-Tax Consequences to U.S. Holders-Notes Treated as Prepaid Forward or Derivative Contracts" and, if you are a non-U.S. holder, "-Tax Consequences to Non-U.S. Holders," in the accompanying prospectus supplement.
-The following discussion, when read in combination with those sections, constitutes the full opinion of our special tax counsel, Davis Polk & Wardwell LLP, regarding the material U.S. federal income tax consequences of owning and disposing of the Notes.
-The following discussion supersedes the discussion in the accompanying prospectus supplement to the extent it is inconsistent therewith.
+You should review carefully the sections entitled "Material U.S. Federal Income Tax Consequences-Tax Consequences to U.S. Holders-Notes Treated as Prepaid Forward or Derivative Contracts with Associated (Contingent) Coupons" and, if you are a non-U.S. holder, "-Tax Consequences to Non-U.S. Holders," in the accompanying prospectus supplement to the extent it is inconsistent therewith accompanying prospectus supplement to the extent it is inconsistent therewith.